 Activities = $161

-Depending on what you’re interested in, this cost can be massive.
+Depending on what you’re interested in, budgeting for activities in New Zealand can be super expensive.
 We loved NZ for the scenery so ended up doing a lot of hikes and national parks are free!
-Take advantage of this and you’ll have a fantastic time and some amazing pictures.
+Take advantage of this and you’ll have a fantastic time and some amazing pictures to go along with it.
 The main things we paid out for were pretty chilled:

 - Waitomo Glowworm Caves: $50